Colombian Women – Today is March 8 and it is International Women’s Day.

 In 2017, the UN’s Women’s International Day theme was “Women in the Changing World of Work: Planet 50-50 by 2030”.
 Stating that:

 The world of work is changing, and with significant implications for women.
 On one hand, we have globalization, technological and digital revolution and the opportunities they bring, and on the other hand, the growing informality of labour, unstable livelihoods and incomes, new fiscal and trade policies and environmental impacts—all of which must be addressed in the context of women’s economic empowerment.

-Our president, Juan Manuel Santos, in an address to the public read a beautifully written open letter to our Colombian women (I don’t know if he wrote it or not, whoever wrote it did an amazing job) last year.
+Our president in 2017, Juan Manuel Santos, in an address to the public read a beautifully written open letter to our Colombian women (I don’t know if he wrote it or not, whoever wrote it did an amazing job).

 It’s much too long for me to translate here, therefore, I’ll summarize…fuck it, this is one of the most eloquent things Santos has ever read, so I must translate the whole thing:

 “Querida compatriota: (Dear compatriot,)

 Hoy, 8 de marzo, Dia Internacional de la Mujer, he querido escribirle especialmente a usted: a la mujer colombiana que ha sufrido los efectos dramáticos y dolorosos de la guerra; que ha sido desplazada de su tierra; que ha perdido seres queridos; que ha sentido en carne propia la atrocidad de los delitos sexuales; que ha llorado con indignación y tristeza por causa de este enfrentamiento absurdo.